By Kathryn Thompson

 One hundred and one years since it was sent to my great grandparents, this card will be pride of place amongst the modern ones received for Christmas 2017.
 Unlike the others, this one will not be destined for recycling in the New Year.

-As the centenary of the end of WW1 approaches, we will reflect on the sacrifices made by Wallace Cardwell and the millions of other brave young lives cut short by war.
+Now, over a century after the end of WW1, we still reflect on the sacrifices made by Wallace Cardwell and the millions of other brave young lives cut short by war.